1. PURPOSE AND SCOPE

 7. WHO WE SHARE YOUR PERSONAL DATA WITH

 In certain circumstances, we will share your personal data with third parties:

 If you are located in a region where we have an approved reseller of our products and: (a) you have previously purchased our products via an approved reseller; (b) we believe your needs are better served by dealing with a local approved reseller; or (c) we believe you are pirating our software, then we may pass your contact details and your purchase and account history to that authorised reseller.
 In addition, we may provide details of your product usage if we believe that you are pirating our software.
 We will not share your contact details with a reseller in a different region to you.

-If you have an overdue debt which is owing to us, if we believe that you are using pirated version(s) of our products or if we believe that you have breached our agreement(s), we may pass your details to local debt collection agencies or lawyers.
+If you have an overdue debt which is owing to us, if we believe that you are using pirated version(s) of our products or if we believe that you have breached our agreement(s), we may pass your details to local our software resellers, local debt collection agencies, enforcement bodies or lawyers.

 |The government or regulators||

-Where we are required to do so by law or to assist with their investigations or initiatives, including, in the UK, the Information Commissioner’s Office
+Where we are required to do so by law or to assist them with their investigations or initiatives, including, in the UK, the Information Commissioner’s Office.

 |Police and law enforcement||

 To assist with the investigation and prevention of crime, including software piracy.